Sophie Molineux: 2020: Second T20 World Cup title

 In January 2020, Molineux was named in Australia's squad for the ICC Women's T20 World Cup, taking place on home soil during the following month.
 She did not play in any of the group matches of the tournament, having been sidelined with a corked thigh after falling on a ball during training.
 Her timely inclusion for the semi-final against South Africa at the Sydney Cricket Ground—replacing an injured Ellyse Perry—proved crucial, as she dismissed Lizelle Lee early in the second innings before Australia held on to win by a narrow five-run margin.
 In the final, played at the Melbourne Cricket Ground, Molineux took 1/21 to help her team defeat India by 85 runs and win a second-consecutive world championship.

-2024 T20 World Cup

 Molineux was named in the Australia squad for the 2024 ICC Women's T20 World Cup.

+2026

+Molinuex was appointed Australia's all-format captain following Alyssa Healy's retirement in January.